jrsteensen/OpenHornet-Software/CONTRIBUTING.md

 Documentation sub-branches create or update project documentation, and should not affect any hardware component.
 Doc updates should be included directly with a feature or bugfix update, and a docs branch should only be created if that situation does not apply.
 They shall feed into the version branch it is associated with.

 #### Maint sub-branch
-Maintainence sub-branches are for cleanup, quality-of-life updates, and other issues not rising to the level of a bug.
+Maintainence sub-branches are for cleanup, refactoring, quality-of-life updates, and other issues not rising to the level of a bug.
 They shall feed into the version branch it is associated with.

 ## Commits